 CLOSE SEARCH

 We are highly experienced in advising buyers or sellers in business sale transactions.
 Our experience means we understand how to assist with negotiations on a suitable deferred payment arrangement, balancing competing interests and resulting in clear and enforceable agreements.
-Historically, the sectors most often associated with where deferred consideration are :-

-Apply where agreed amounts are paid at agreed future dates.
-Seller knows exactly what they'll receive and when, providing certainty but less upside potential.
+This is most basic form of deferred payment, where agreed amounts are simply postponed, to be paid at agreed future dates.
+The seller knows exactly what they'll receive and when, providing certainty but less upside potential.
 Can be linked to interest rates and compensates seller for time value of money while providing buyer payment flexibility.
-May be secured or unsecured: Security improves seller protection but can be problematic for buyer financing.

-EBIT/EBITDA targets most common
+EBIT/EBITDA targets most common.

-Customer retention rates for service businesses
+Customer retention rates for service businesses.

-Specific business milestones in tech/healthcare
+Specific business milestones in tech/healthcare.

 Earn outs usually have a 2-3 year period with annual or cumulative targets and typically include protection mechanisms like: